sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/02_functionality/functionality.md

 ### Authentication

 To allow the user access after authenticating, you must signal [**Glue42 Enterprise**](https://glue42.com/enterprise/) that the authentication process is complete.
-Use the `doneAuth()` method of the `glue42gd` object which is injected in the global `window` object.
+Use the `authDone()` method of the `glue42gd` object which is injected in the global `window` object.
 It accepts an *optional* object as a parameter in which you can specify the name of the authenticated user, а token and headers:

 ```javascript
 const options = {